Rebuilding Together Hartford

 The Miracle League of Greater Hartford

-As a way of giving back this year, Retirement Visions is working with "The Miracle League of Greater Hartford", an organization dedicated to providing safe and nurturing environments for children and adults with physical and mental challenges to participate in baseball and other team sports.
-My daughter Emily and I have joined the effort to build the first Miracle League field and playground in New England in West Hartford in 2011.
-For more information on how to donate, purchase a "Let's Play Ball - For All" bracelet, or to get involved, please click here.
+As a way of giving back, Retirement Visions worked with "The Miracle League of Greater Hartford", an organization dedicated to providing safe and nurturing environments for children and adults with physical and mental challenges to participate in baseball and other team sports.
+Jay and his daughter Emily, joined the effort to build the first Miracle League field and playground in New England in West Hartford.

 Visions for Friends